 We all know how difficult it can be to jump into a team that’s been working together for some time.
 There’s a lot to catch up on: the ins and outs of the product, the team’s history, the background of the project, and the company culture.
-It can definitely feel like you are the outsider – which is also exacerbated by the fact that most teams now are dispersed, hybrid, or fully remote.
-So you can’t exactly walk over to the development team on your coffee break and chat with them, see who works together, or quickly look over the top of your monitors while being co-located in the same office and ask your team member a question.
+It can definitely feel like you are the outsider, and that feeling can be exacerbated by the fact that most teams now are dispersed, hybrid, or fully remote.
+In these scenarios, you can’t exactly walk over to the development team on your coffee break and chat with them, or look over the top of your monitors and ask your team member a question.
 It’s harder to get a feel for how your team works when you can’t physically see them, and communication can tend to be more stilted.

-As consultants, this is something we have gotten very good at dealing with over the years, but whether you are a consulting team/agency, a new hire at a company, or a contractor who is augmenting a team – you’ll likely run into some similar issues of getting to know the team, understanding the lay of the land, and achieving your goals for the project or product you’re working on.
+Whether you are a consulting team/agency, a new hire at a company, or a contractor who is augmenting a team, you’ll likely run into some obstacles when getting to know your team, understanding your current project’s preexisting context, and achieving your goals smoothly and efficiently.

-We’ll cover eight practical tips that will help you meet these challenges head-on, and become a successful contributing member of a new design team:
+Below, we’ll cover eight practical tips that will help you meet these challenges head-on, and become a successful contributing member of a new design team:

 - Establish and understand team norms